DipeshMohanty1098/QuizMakr.io/README.md

-A simple React app to take quizzes and to create your own quiz.
+A simple React app to take quizzes and to create your own quizzes.